Most federal judges become nationally legible only when a famous defendant forces the public to notice them.

 That is why Kaplan belongs in the library.

-He is not significant because he became a social-media character in Trump litigation.
-He is significant because his courtroom presence made the opposite point.
-In an era when proceedings involving rich or powerful defendants are often narrated as tests of whether institutions can still hold their shape, Kaplan became a visible example of a judge determined to keep the shape intact.
+He is not important because he became a social-media character in Trump litigation.
+He is important because his courtroom presence made the opposite point.
+In an era when proceedings involving rich or powerful defendants are often narrated as tests of whether institutions can still hold their shape, Kaplan became a visible example of a judge determined to keep the shape intact, much like the broader civic-law tradition traced through Jewish Supreme Court justices.

 He did not need a grand theory for the cameras.
 He needed command of the room.